Restoration and Reinforcement project on the clock-tower, rounded tower and curtainwall

 Donor :

-U.S. Ambassadors Fund for Cultural Preservation (AFCP).
+U.S. Ambassadors Fund for Cultural Preservation (AFCP), Sweden

 World Monuments Fund, National Institute of Cultural Heritage